 TRENDS THAT WE ARE SEEING:

-Heightened focus on workplace schedules, request for accomodations, and leave requests related to Fall childcare and school reopening decisions.
+Heightened focus on workplace schedules, request for accommodations, and leave requests related to Fall childcare and school reopening decisions.
 Employers are quickly assessing FFCRA emergency leave obligations while attempting to maintain continuity of business operations.

 For terminations involving a large number of employees, consider the applicability of notice requirements under the federal Worker Adjustment and Retraining Notification Act.
 Under the WARN Act, group layoffs of 50 or more employees may trigger a 60-day notice requirement.
 Under certain circumstances, an employer may forego the notice requirement if there is a “unexpected” condition outside of the employer’s control.
 State “mini-WARN” laws may not allow for this exception.
 While there is not yet specific case law on enforcement of WARN resulting from the COVID-19 pandemic, ongoing high numbers of unemployment and continued compliment adjustments signal that lawsuits under the WARN Act will increase.
 And, as the pandemic continues, employers are unlikely to successfully cite the pandemic as an “unexpected” condition excusing them from the WARN Act’s notice requirements.